4 Steps to Create a Component Footprint in Altium Designer

 - Check to see if your component’s package already exists in the database of component libraries.
 To do this, click on the Panels tab at the bottom right then open the Libraries dialog.
 From here you can search the available component libraries with footprints.

-- If you would like a walk-through guide to help you create a component footprint then try either the PCB Component Wizard or the IPC Compliant Component Wizard.
+- If you would like a walk-through guide to help you create a component footprint then try either the Footprint Wizard or the IPC Compliant Footprint Wizard.
 You can launch either of these from the Tools drop-down menu.

-Creating footprints for your Printed Circuit Board can be a painful process.
+Creating footprints for your printed circuit board can be a painful process.
 Incorrect pad size, pad shape or clearance can lead to a PCB layout that cannot be manufactured and require a redesign that will increase your product development time and cost.
 Altium Designer makes it simple to quickly create component footprints to prevent these issues.
-You can follow the three simple steps give above or step through the process using one of Altium Designer’s PCB component wizards.
+You can follow the four simple steps above or step through the process using one of Altium Designer’s PCB component wizards.